ultralytics/ultralytics/docs/en/datasets/human/index.md

 - Age: Age is annotated as an integer.
 This numerical value represents the person's age in years and is essential for demographic analysis and age-related studies.

-- Race: Race is categorized into six distinct groups, each represented by an integer:
+- Ethnicity: Ethnicity is categorized into six distinct groups, each represented by an integer:

     !!!
-Race Classes
+Ethnicity Classes

         | value | class          |
         |-------|----------------|